Substra/substra/docs/add_data_samples.md

-# Ingest data samples to Substra
+# Add data samples to Substra

-Data samples should be ingested to Substra using our python SDK or our command line interface tool.
+Data samples can be ingested to Substra using our python SDK or our command line interface tool.

 2 different modes are available when adding data samples: